VIII. FACULTY WORKING CONDITIONS

 A team of professional computing staff supports the university by answering technology questions and solving problems.
 For general questions, faculty may contact the OIT Help Desk (713-348-4357 or helpdesk@rice.edu) or search the KnowledgeBase.
 For assistance with classroom technology while teaching, faculty also have access to a help line (713-348-4989).
 More information is available on the Get Help page.

-The Learning Environments team focuses on faculty teaching and classroom-specific support needs.
-Experienced professionals support teaching and learning, both in the classroom and online, as well as the student record systems at Rice.
-In addition to immediate and ongoing classroom technological assistance, this team also supports Canvas (learning management system), Kaltura (video asset system), and places a priority on digital accessibility for campus resources.
+The Learning Spaces team focuses on classroom-specific support needs for faculty and instructors.
+This team provides immediate and ongoing classroom technological assistance.
 For assistance with your classroom technology needs or to schedule a one-on-one consultation session, please email teaching@rice.edu.

 Research Computing Support

-The Center for Research Computing (CRC) provides access to research computing resources, including high performance computing (HPC), storage, virtual machines, software development, and consulting services.
-The CRC maintains dedicated staff for facilitating all Rice researchers' access to on-campus resources, as well as off-campus resources such as NSF XSEDE, Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
-Additionally, in partnership with the Ken Kennedy Institute, the CRC works with faculty on needs assessment, funding development, and infrastructure expansion.
+The Center for Research Computing (CRC) provides access to research computing resources, including high performance computing (HPC), on-premises cloud and virtual machines, a variety of storage options, geospatial analytics and mapping, and consultation services.
+The CRC maintains dedicated staff who facilitate all Rice researchers' access to on-campus resources, as well as off-campus resources such as NSF ACCESS, the Open Science Grid and Open Storage Network, and commercial cloud services including Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+The CRC provides open office hours weekly and provides training workshops on monthly basis.
 Faculty members may submit an online request to explore how to best leverage Rice's research infrastructure.

 Administrative Systems